 A Critical Problem

 Nothing threatens our global village more than climate change.
 Deforestation is a major cause of this crisis as tree and forest loss continue, dramatically reducing the earth's most important means to sequester carbon and cool the planet.
-Global tree cover loss continues at an alarming rate of nearly 15 million acres each year—roughly 23 soccer fields every minute.
+Global tree cover loss continues at an alarming rate of nearly 12 million acres each year.

 The impacts of this on our biosphere are severe: extinction of animal and plant species, soil erosion, desertification, food loss, forest fires, droughts, floods, increased greenhouse gasses, and global warming.